Core Abstractions

 }

-Enum types and Nullable<T>
+Enum types

-as classed as special type shapes:
+Enum types are classed as a special type shape:

 public interface IEnumTypeShape<TEnum, TUnderlying> : ITypeShape<TEnum> where TEnum : struct, Enum